-The recent availability of new and better datasets on inequality has sparked renewed interest in the topic (the hype over Piketty's 2014 book Capital in the 21st Century illustrates this beautifully), especially since these show that inequality is much larger than it was assumed to be and, contrary to the belief that inequality was a problem affecting only poor developing countries, increasingly it is the rich countries that suffer its consequences as well.
+The recent availability of new and better datasets on inequality has sparked renewed interest in the topic (the hype over Piketty's 2014 book Capital in the Twenty-First Century illustrates this beautifully), especially since these show that inequality is much greater than it was assumed to be and, contrary to the belief that inequality was a problem affecting only poor, developing countries, increasingly it is the rich countries that suffer its consequences as well.

-This renewed interest in distributional dynamics returns to the forefront two related controversies, about, on the one hand, the efficient level of inequality and adequate policies for potential redistribution, and on the other hand, on a more basic level, the actual trends and directions of inequality.
+This renewed interest in distributional dynamics returns to the forefront two related controversies about, on the one hand, the efficient level of inequality and adequate policies for potential redistribution, and on the other hand, on a more basic level, the actual trends and directions of inequality.
 In other words, and coming back to the above question: how much inequality do we have, how much do we want to have, and how do we get from the one to the other?
-This paper is to concentrate chiefly on the first part of this question, revisiting world income distribution and discussing meaningful ways to measure it.
-However, the debates are intrinsically interlinked, since the way inequality is measured has profound implications for policy making, as is briefly outlined in continuation, so as to illustrate the importance of the measurement question transcending a mere "technical" level.
+In this paper I concentrate chiefly on the first part of this question, revisiting world income distribution and discussing meaningful ways to measure it.
+However, the debates are intrinsically interlinked, since the way inequality is measured has profound implications for policy-making.
+Let me illustrate briefly how the measurement question transcends a mere 'technical' level.

 Palma (2006, 2011) argued on the basis of empirical data that inequality levels are defined by changes in the share of total income held by the extremes of the distribution (i.e. top and bottom) only, whereas the middle-income groups of a population are rather homogenous across countries.
-Accordingly, Palma identifies three population "groups" that are subject to distinct dynamics depending on their income level: the bottom 40 percent, which in most countries live in continuous poverty in spite of (massive) poverty alleviation programs, unable to increase their share of the total income; the middle 50 percent that defend theirs without being able to increase it significantly though, despite efforts to increase their (human) capital via education, etc.; and the top 10 percent, who are drifting away from the rest in stratospheric heights because their share of total income is large and increasing.
+Accordingly, Palma identifies three population 'groups' that are subject to distinct dynamics depending on their income level: (i) the bottom 40 per cent, which in most countries live in continuous poverty in spite of (massive) poverty alleviation programmes, unable to increase their share of the total income; (ii) the middle 50 per cent that defend theirs without being able to increase it significantly though, despite efforts to increase their (human) capital via education, etc.; and (iii) the top 10 per cent, who are drifting away from the rest in stratospheric heights because their share of total income is large and increasing.

 The implications these findings bear for policy responses in high-inequality countries are wide-reaching.
 Globalization has been thought to lead to convergence of incomes, which would make interference with distributional levels unnecessary.
 Nevertheless, the empirical data does not confirm this prediction.
-Middle-income countries, highly interconnected in terms of international trade, "graduate" to the high income club being still highly unequal.
-In the Latin America of the 1990s, income inequality was growing as per capita income increased, moving, therefore, in the
+Middle-income countries, highly interconnected in terms of international trade, 'graduate' to the high-income club being still highly unequal.
+In the Latin America of the 1990s, income inequality was growing as per capita income increased, moving, therefore, in the opposite direction predicted by the trade-related factor-price-equalization theorem (Palma 2011).
+Moreover, middle-income countries with comparable gross domestic product (GDP) per capita levels (e.g. Tunisia and Ecuador) now display a wide array of distributional outcomes, undermining the conclusion of a predictable inverted-U shaped pattern à la Kuznets.